mesosphere/dcos-commons/tools/kdc/kdc-api-server/README.md

 ## Creating a kdc-admin account

-In order for the KDC API Server to work, it requires a DC/OS service account, with minimum required permissions the access to the
+In order for the KDC API Server to work, it requires a DC/OS service account, with minimum required permissions the access the secrets store.

 ```sh
 # Prepare